 · Belt sander

 Step 2 – Plan the boat

-You need to make a lot of sketches and look at the designs of other boats similar to the one that you want to create.
+You have two options.
+You can simply get a book with lots of wooden boat plans on Amazon or you need to make a lot of sketches and look at the designs of other boats similar to the one that you want to create.
 Remember that you are simply sketching the design and should not really draw everything to scale, unless you are a stickler for details.

 Once you are done, you can now create a cardboard mock up of your design, in mm or cm, and then add more detail to your sketches as required.

 Alternatively, you can buy boat plans online.
 Here is a place where you can buy 518 different step by step boat plans. (all included in one purchase)

 There's also 40 videos of boat building training so even those that aren't handymen can get started.
 Here's some of boats you'll be able to build: